Membership Directory - Individual

 Succession is committed to building a culture of inclusion and diversity.
 Having a diverse team of employees enables them to grow, innovate and better understand the communities in which they operate.

 As such, Succession has a DE&I committee made up of colleagues who have real living experience of the broad range of diversity that makes all who we are, as well as supporting Ally’s.
-Richard has joined the committee and offers his support within the LGBTQI+ area.
+Richard has joined the committee and offers his support within the LGBTQI+ sub-committee.

 Richard began his career in Financial Services in 1995 and has seen many changes.
 In much of this time, he has not knowingly met another out gay person in the industry, despite attending many networking and various industry seminars.
 Richard states “It has at times felt a lonely place to be”.